 Location: Pandino in Lombardy, Italy south of Milan

 Process: For over 30 years, Adamas has been perfecting their craft by breeding and raising Sturgeon at their farm in Lombardy.
-They use an open system sourcing pristine water from their aquifers as well as the nearby Tormo river.
-The water only cycles the system once and they take great care to ensure the water leaving is at the same quality as our drinking water.
-They utilize solar power for 100% of their energy needs on their farm as well as feeding their stock non-GMO feed.
-We have chosen to work with their Siberian Sturgeon which can take up to 9 years to reach sexual maturity.
-At this point, the eggs are harvested and are cured in the ‘malossol’ (Russian for little salt) tradition.
-After the salt is added and packed into original tins, we get it here in Duxbury, MA.
+They use an open system and source pristine water from aquifers as well as from the nearby Tormo river.
+The water only cycles the system once and they take great care to ensure the water leaving is at the same quality as drinking water.
+They utilize solar power for 100% of energy needs on the farm and to feed the stock non-GMO feed.
+We have chosen to work with Adamas' Siberian Sturgeon.
+The Siberian Sturgeon can take up to 9 years to reach sexual maturity.
+At maturity, the eggs are harvested and cured in the 'malossol' (Russian for little salt) tradition.
+Then it's packed into the original tins and sent to us, here in Duxbury, MA.

 Why it's unique: This region is the one of the best for caviar production in Europe due to the pristine water sources coming from the Alps and natural aquifers.
 On another note, we hear this is Mariah Carey’s favorite caviar.
 Just saying...